Diabetes and Blood Sugar Problems

 • Quit smoking.
 Because smoking cigarettes speeds up the long-term health complications that diabetes can cause, smoking cessation is a crucial part of managing diabetes.

-• If you have low testosterone, talk to your doctor about testosterone replacement therapy.
-In men, low levels of testosterone have been linked to insulin resistance.
+• If you have low testosterone, talk to your healthcare provider about testosterone replacement therapy.
+Low levels of testosterone have been linked to insulin resistance.

-• Take a vitamin/mineral supplement that contains B complex vitamins (including B6), antioxidants (especially alpha-lipoic acid) and minerals (especially magnesium and chromium).
+• Take a vitamin and mineral supplements that contains B complex vitamins (including B6), antioxidants (especially alpha-lipoic acid) and minerals (especially magnesium and chromium).

 • If you are diagnosed with hepatitis C, consider treatment.
 Treating chronic hepatitis C infection can improve a person’s blood sugar levels.
-(Highly effective treatments now cure more than 95% of people with hepatitis C.)
+(Highly effective treatments now cure more than 95 percent of people with hepatitis C.)

 • Have your blood pressure and cholesterol levels monitored.
 If your levels are high, you may need treatment for these conditions.